metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 > AWS AppSync: Fully managed GraphQL service with realtime subscriptions, offline programming & synchronization, and enterprise security features as well as fine grained authorization controls.

 One has to choose AWS AppSync then.
-The problem is AWS is suitable for production and enterprise not for rapid prototyping.
+Only AWS is suitable for production and enterprise not for rapid prototyping.
+All plans are paid and every operation is billed.

 GraphCMS to the rescue?